Twins manager Rocco Baldelli leaving team for birth of child

 Veteran coach Bill Evers will fill in for Baldelli, who may miss a four-game series that starts Monday night at Cleveland.

+“Whether we’re in the eighth inning, ninth inning or the game is over at that point, Bill will be taking over at about 4:05 and he’ll run the show,” Baldelli said

-Evers is retiring after the season after 46 years in pro ball.
+Evers is retiring after the season after 46 years in pro ball, including 23 in the Rays organization where he coached Baldelli.

+“We’re losing a mountain of knowledge and feel for the game,” Baldelii said.
+“I’m losing a friend, too.
+I’m not losing him permanently but I’m not going to be able to see him everyday, spend the time with him and rely on him in the ways that I know have and we have here as an organization.”

+Evers, who resides in the Tampa Bay area, plans to travel to places like Scotland and Ireland with his wife, and spend time watching his grandchildren play Little League baseball.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports